bateller/martinfitzpatrick.name/content/pages/about.md

 I enjoy playing squash poorly and eating and drinking well.

-Ik kan ook een beetje Nederlands spreken.
+Ik spreek ook een beetje Nederlands.

 ### What's all this then?